cristiandmocho/cristiandmocho/README.md

 I’m a Senior Software Engineer (back-end first) with 25 years of experience in the industry.
 I’ve worked for several companies in 8 countries, through different projects in Banking, Healthcare, Construction, e-Commerce and Sports and Leisure.
 I’m passionate about making products that are going to, or are already changing people’s lives, and I’m proud that I have been part of major projects that were aimed at that goal.
 A true problem-solver, fast and eager to learn!

 ## KEY ACHIEVEMENTS
+- April 2023 I was called back to collaborate with Blatchford & Sons.
+I put to work a script to import product and price data from another system, that was parked for four years, allowing them to monthly invoice products that, summed up, ammount to 100,000.00 £ in profits for the forseable future;
 - In 2023, in my first month at Compleet GmbH (new client of ezSystems Ltd.) I created a mock API server for the main applications that cuts in 20% the developers’ environment setup time, making onboarding of new team members easier and quicker;
 - In 2020, only two weeks into the job at Avi Medical GmbH, in Munich, I had already created the entire database schema documentation as well as a hiring guide book for front-end developers interviews;
 - In 2012 I was hired to create a new version of a system for Blatchford & Sons, in the UK.
 Being part of a team of 4 people, we were able to finish it 33% faster due to my experience in creating reusable code;